buymed-hoangpham/shopee-clone/README.md

 # Shopee Clone

-The purpose of this project is to create a clone of the popular e-commerce platform Shopee using modern web development technologies.
-The website will have similar functionalities to the original Shopee, such as product listings, shopping cart, payment processing, and order tracking.
+The purpose of this project is to create a clone of the popular e-commerce platform Shopee using modern web development technologies: React, react-query, vitejs, tailwindCSS, react i18next.
+The website will have similar functionalities to the original Shopee, such as product listings, shopping cart and profile account.
 Additionally, the project will incorporate modern UI/UX design principles and responsive layouts for an optimal user experience across various devices.
-It will be built using a combination of front-end technologies, including React, TypeScript, and back-end technologies for handling database and server-side functionalities.

 ## Functions in the Project: